Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 After that, type in some information about the category and click on the ‘Add New Att.
 Category’ button.

-To create image tags on your WordPress blog or website, go to Media » Att.
+To create image tags on your WordPress blog or website, you need to go to Media » Att.
 Tag.

 Creating image tags in WordPress